housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 };
 {% endhighlight %}

+1. We can precache all our static files (HTML, JS and CSS) along with our assets folder which contains our icons and images (we'll go over generating icons for our application in a bit)
-1. Since our built app lives solely in the `dist` folder, we use `stripPrefix` to remove it from the beginning of any file paths that may be referenced
+2. Since our built app lives solely in the `dist` folder, we use `stripPrefix` to remove it from the beginning of any file paths that may be referenced
-2. When the app attempts to fetch a request not found in the cache, we use `navigateFallback` to set `index.html` as our fallback (couldn't think of another word :P)
+3. When the app attempts to fetch a request not found in the cache, we use `navigateFallback` to set `index.html` as our *fallback* (couldn't think of another word :P)

-Now that we have all our static resources set up for precaching, we can set up the service worker right before we deploy the app to our hosting platform (why not locally?).
-Let's take a look at the network requests when we load the application **on a repeat visit**.
+Now that we have all our static resources set up for precaching, we need to make sure to generate our service worker right before we deploy the app to our hosting platform.
+For example, if we were hosting our application on Firebase, we would do the following:

+1. `ng build --prod --aot`
+2. `npm run precache`
+3. `firebase deploy`

+Once deployed, let's take a look at the network requests when we load the application **on a repeat visit**.

 ![Requests with sw-precache](assets/progressive-angular-applications/requests-sw-precache.png){: .article-image-with-border }